What is Marine Aquaculture?

-Marine aquaculture can take place in the ocean (that is, in cages, on the seafloor, or suspended in the water column) or in on-land, manmade systems such as ponds or tanks.
+Marine aquaculture can take place in the ocean (in cages, on the seafloor, or suspended in the water column) or in on-land, man-made systems such as ponds or tanks.
 Recirculating aquaculture systems that reduce, reuse, and recycle water and waste can support some marine species.

-In the southeast region, (Gulf of Mexico and South Atlantic states, Puerto Rico and the U.S. Virgin Islands), marine aquaculture focuses on stock enhancement (i.e., the release of juvenile fishs to supplement wild populations), food production, research, and restoration efforts.
+In the southeast region (Gulf of Mexico and South Atlantic states, Puerto Rico and the U.S. Virgin Islands), marine aquaculture focuses on stock enhancement (i.e., the release of juvenile fishes to supplement wild populations), food production, research, and restoration efforts.
 Species cultured in the region include oysters, clams, shrimp, red drum, almaco jack, spotted seatrout, summer flounder, snook, pompano, black seabass, and algae.

 Most culture occurs on land in tanks or ponds as well as in coastal areas or state waters.
 More information on NOAA’s role in marine aquaculture can be found on the Office of Aquaculture website.
 Search for NOAA funding opportunities specific to marine aquaculture here.

 Live Rock in the South Atlantic and Gulf of Mexico

 NOAA Fisheries issues permits for aquacultured live rock (the growth of corals and sponges for sale in the aquarium trade) in federal waters off the Gulf and South Atlantic coasts of Florida.
 Permit applications are available for download from the Southeast Regional Office.

 Shellfish Aquaculture in the Gulf of Mexico